atk4/core/docs/hook.rst

 hooks.
 There are actually 3 sources that are considered for the arguments:

  - first argument to callbacks is always the $object
- - arguments passed as 3rd argument to addHook() are included
+ - arguments passed as 3rd argument to onHook() are included
  - arguments passed as 2nd argument to hook() are included

 You can also use key declarations if you wish to override arguments::